adion12/DaisyVerb/README.md

 Reverb algorithms for the Daisy Seed

 # Audio Samples
-Mono and stereo audio samples of reverberators in action included.
-Original audio of files appended with a...
+Mono and stereo audio samples of reverberators in action included. \n Original audio of files appended with a...
 1: [Round Midnight by Wes Montgomery](https://www.youtube.com/watch?v=PMhMiBxuqkg)
 2: [Flash In The Pan by Against All Logic](https://www.youtube.com/watch?v=LaSEOVulOY0)